 - Refrigeration will slow down fermentation.
 This is a great way to finish off cider without sulfites.
 Once the cider once it has carbonated, stick it in the refrigerator and consume within 6 months.

-5. Bottling and aging
+5. Bottling and Aging Wine

-White wines and fruit wines generally age in the carboys for 3-6 months before bottling, and red wines age for 6-12 months.
+White wines and fruit wines generally age in the carboys for 3-6 months before bottling.
+Red wines age for 6-12 months.